digitalbootcamp-paul/git-agenda/README.md

 ### What is Git and who should use it?
 * Why is Git great for programming?
-* Everyday uses for Git * Git and GitHub
+* Everyday uses for Git
+* Git and GitHub
 ### Version control basics
 * Some basic terminology
-* Looking at the history of an existing project * Checking out and comparing versions
+* Looking at the history of an existing project
+* Checking out and comparing versions
 ### Installing and configuring
 * Terminal command basics for configuring and controlling Git
 * Using Git help

 ### Basic Git workflow
 * Creating a repo
-T* he basic flow: the basic flow: make changes, add changes, commit changes
+* The basic flow: the basic flow: make changes, add changes, commit changes
 * The staging area and the working directory
 * Understanding where Git files are stored
 * Committing